Although there were no mountain passes today, Quoi and I still hiked quite a bit of elevation change as we set ourselves

 After the lake, a long, steep downhill brought us to a meadow and Matterhorn Creek.
 Mostly forested, a scenic viewpoint along the way gave a nice view of the surrounding mountains

-The creek, which was waist-high for Quoi last year, was somewhat lower for us now, but I still got the bottom of my shorts wet crossing the fast-moving creek.
+The fast-flowing creek, which was waist-high for Quoi last year, was somewhat lower for us now, but I still got the bottom of my shorts wet during the crossing.
 Somewhat like Return Creek, Matterhorn Creek started off fairly shallow, and then quickly became deep towards the far shore: I practically had to climb out of the creek onto the shore to get out of the water.

 After we crossed the creek, we saw two fires going, and wandered over to one of them, hoping to be able to hang out around the fire and dry our clothes out.
 (And also sit somewhere where there weren’t mosquitoes.)
 We set up our tents, and joined Kareem, Harrison, Brit, and Brittney by the fire, where we were able to (mostly) dry our socks, shoes, pants, and underwear.
 Two members of that group had been particularly unlucky: they had gotten all their gear for a few days hike the day before, and didn’t have much to actually keep their gear dry.
 A water mishap resulted in all of their gear getting soaked, so they were drying everything out: sleeping bags, pillows, and all of their clothes.

 While we were sitting at the fire, we noticed that there were several deer hanging around our tents.
 Fortunately, they didn’t do anything while they were there, though I was slightly concerned they might try to use my trekking poles as salt licks.

 There were also a surprising number of mosquitoes that were not deterred by the (somewhat large) fire and continued to buzz around us the whole time we were there.
 (Fortunately, they couldn’t get at my legs through my rain paints, which I put on so I could dry out my hiking pants at the fire.)